kosa215/DIY-Saab-9-3-Tachometer/README.md

 OBDII port near brake pedal -> ODBII-to-DB9 cable -> CAN shield -> Arduino -> USB cable -> Raspberry Pi

 The setup was kind of [messy](/videos/messy.gif) at this point, but I had what I needed to start messing around with the vehicle.
-I implemented a basic CAN reader program using the
+I implemented a basic CAN reader [program](/code/CAN_reader/can_read.ino) using the MCP_CAN library.
+The program will monitor the OBDII port, and whenever it sees a CAN message, package it into a string and send that over a serial connection to the Raspberry Pi.
+I then wrote some [code](/code/CAN_reader/write_can_data_to_file.py) on the Raspberry Pi to watch for those packages and write them to a text file that I could review later.

+### Step 4 - Start reverse engineering CAN message locations
+CAN messages are composed of a message identifier followed by some number of bytes of data (this is a simplification, but that's all you need to care about most of the time).
+So after running the setup from step 3 in-vehicle, I get a text file with a bunch of lines in it, and each line has a 3 digit number followed by some bytes in hex.
+If you couldn't tell where I'm going with this.

 ## Future tasks
 -Hijack text-display on Saab panel to display the gear.